TheLissandra1/Nest-of-Lisa/Analysis_DeepDecomRetinex.md

 **1. The loss *L* consists of 3 terms: reconstruction loss *Lrecon*, invariable reflectance loss *Lir*, and illumination smoothness loss *Lis*:**
 * <img src="https://raw.githubusercontent.com/TheLissandra1/Nest-of-Lisa/master/ImageLinks_DeepDecomRetinex/loss.png" width='80%'>
 * where *lir* and *lis* denote the coefficients to balance the consistency of reflectance and the smoothness of illumination.

 * **1.1 The *Lrecon* is defined as:**
+* This is the regularization which prevent the model from doing too well on training data.
 * <img src="https://raw.githubusercontent.com/TheLissandra1/Nest-of-Lisa/master/ImageLinks_DeepDecomRetinex/lossRecon.png" width='90%'>
 * Based on the assumption that both *Rlow* and *Rhigh* can reconstruct the image with the corresponding illumination map, the reconstruction loss *Lrecon* is formulated as above.
+* The formula means that *Lrecon* equals to the sum of (coefficients of every pixel muliply the L1 Norm of *Ri* element-wise multiply *Ij* minus *Sj*), where *i* and *j* are low and normal index.?
+* L1 Norm: the sum of absolute values of differences.
+* **Q: Why we use L1 Norm here?**
+  **A: To sparse the weights, thus we can complete feature selection and add model interpretability.
+And if compared with L2 norm, L1 create less features and minimize the weights much faster than L2; L1 is also Robust to abnormal values.

 * **1.2 Invariable reflectance loss *Lir* is introduced to constrain the consistency of reflectance:**
 * <img src="https://raw.githubusercontent.com/TheLissandra1/Nest-of-Lisa/master/ImageLinks_DeepDecomRetinex/LossInvariableReflectance.png" width="70%">
+* **My comments: This is contradictory because the author mentioned that low light and normal images in his dataset share the same reflectance.
+So I assume that there must be some color distorsions when preprocessing normal light images into low light images, thus we have calculate differences between two abstracted Reflectance components.**

 * **1.3 The *Lis* is defined as:**
 * <img src="https://raw.githubusercontent.com/TheLissandra1/Nest-of-Lisa/master/ImageLinks_DeepDecomRetinex/LossIlluminationSmoothness.png" width="80%">
 * where *∇* denotes the gradient including *∇h (horizontal)* and *∇v (vertical)*, and *lg* denotes the coefficient balancing the strength of structure-awareness.
 With the weight *exp(−lg∇Ri)*, *Lis* loosens the constraint for smoothness where the gradient of reflectance is steep, in other words, where image structures locate and where the illumination should be discontinuous.